 Tips for Reducing Bruising

-- Before administering the injection, ice the injection site for around 30 to 60 seconds.
-The capillary blood vessels that could be pierced during a shot are helped to contract by the cold.
+• Before administering the injection, ice the injection site for 30 to 60 seconds.
+The cold helps to contract the capillary blood vessels that could be pierced during a shot.

-- You may be more prone to bruising if you take blood thinners such as warfarin, aspirin, or Plavix.
+• If you take blood thinners such as warfarin, aspirin, or Plavix, you may be more prone to bruising.
 Seek professional medical advice on this.
 Inform your doctor if you are taking blood thinners for a cardiac issue.

-- Ensure that you inject directly into your skin at a 90-degree angle, not at an angle.
+• Ensure you inject directly into your skin at a 90-degree, not at an angle.

-- Always use a fresh needle or pen cap for insulin pens and insulin pumps.
-The tissue suffers more damage when needles are reused.
+• Always use a fresh needle or pen cap for insulin pens and pumps.
+Reusing needles causes more damage to the tissue.

 When to Call a Doctor